 - 0.3% awarded on all other spend categories

 Citi SMRT Card – If you prefer a cash back card with no minimum spend, the Citi SMRT Card is probably a better choice.
 As expected, the cash back is significantly lower (1.7% to 5%).
-There are no petrol privileges, but there is up to 2% cash back on EZ-Reload auto top-up, which is great for those who take public transport.
+There is a 14% discount at Esso stations and a 15% at Shell station (when used in conjunction with the respective site and discount cards).
+There is also up to 2% cash back on EZ-Reload auto top-up, which is great for those who take public transport.

 - Up to 5% cash rebate on all spend for spend above S$2,000/month per quarter (up to 3.33% cash rebate for spend of $500 or $1,000 monthly)